-We know school is fundamental for our kids’ development and well-being.
+After a challenging 2020-21 school year, we know more than ever just how fundamental school is for our kids’ development and well-being.
 On top of academic instruction, school fosters social and emotional skills, opportunities for physical activity, and sustaining relationships.
 We also know that learning is a nonstarter if students aren’t safe and healthy.
-Learning at ROBS this year is driven by our commitment to preserving the most ROBS-like experience in the context of COVID-19.
+Learning at ROBS in the 2021-22 school year is once again driven by our commitment to preserving the most ROBS-like experience in the context of COVID-19.

 (1) receives a lab-positive COVID test;